 Now three years later, those rumors appear to be true.
-In fact, while Justin Bieber worship videos are infecting the interwebs, another megastar has also claimed born-again status.
-The megastar rapper Kanye West now conducts Sunday services in churches and other venues around the nation.
+In fact, while Justin Bieber worship videos are still infect the interwebs, another megastar has also claimed born-again status.
+The megastar rapper Kanye West now conducts Sunday services in churches and other venues around the nation to support his overtly Jesus is King album.
 Yeezus has apparently given his life to Jesus.

 Secretly, I’m a tad bit cynical.
 I always wonder how far celebrities will go to get their face plastered all over new websites and magazines.
 But I don’t know them, so I’ll give them the benefit of the doubt.
 It’s never good when I start playing the judgmental Christian version of Where’s Waldo.
 It turns out I can’t always spot whose heart Jesus is really in.
 Only God can, so I’ll leave it up to him and assume both Justin and Kanye are genuinely following Jesus.

 How does that change my life?
 Now, I’m thankful to say, it doesn’t.